kishosiva/playwright-related-products/README.md

 - Maximum allowed number of products displayed.
 - Same category as main product.
 - Prices within acceptable percentage range.
-- Only best sellers are displayed if required.
+- Only best sellers are displayed.
-- Only in-stock products are shown if required.
+- Only in-stock products are shown.
 - No duplicate products.
 - Proper handling of API failures with fallback messages.
 - Navigation to related product pages works as expected.